luyadev/luya/docs/guide1.0/app-module-urlrules.md

 |`\w`       |Any word character (letter, number, underscore)|`<hash:\w+>`
 |`[abc]`    |Only the letters a, b or c|`<string:[abc]+>`
 |`[a-z0-9]` |All letter chars a-z (only lowercase) and numbers from 0 to 9|`<alias:[a-z0-9]+>`

-> When you using the module in a cms context, your patterns must be prefix with the module name like `team/my-basket`, otherwise the cms can not auto replace the new pattern with the cms context informations.

 ## Using the Rule to make a Link